LiaoChiawen/ROS2iOSApp/README.md

 This document provides a detailed, step-by-step guide on building an iOS application integrated with ROS2 using the SwiftROS2 framework.
 In this guide, you will learn how to set up the project, configure ROS2 nodes, implement publishers and subscribers to exchange messages via DDS, and build a SwiftUI-based user interface for operating ROS2 functionality.
 In addition, this README offers an in-depth explanation of the dependency packages and how the DDS mechanism is implemented to support ROS2 communication.
 This guide assumes you have a basic understanding of Swift and iOS development.
 By the end, you will be able to create and run an iOS app that seamlessly interacts with ROS2 nodes.

+The complete code can be found at https://github.com/LiaoChiawen/ROS2iOSApp

 ## Table of Contents
 - [Introduction](#introduction)
 - [Background and Key Concepts](#background-and-key-concepts)